About skin cancer

-Skin cancer is the most common cancer in Ireland with over 10,000 new cases diagnosed in 2011.
+Skin cancer is the most common cancer in Ireland with almost 12,000 Irish people diagnosed every year.
 The National Cancer Registry of Ireland (NCRI) expects this number to double by 2040.

 The skin is the largest organ in the body and is made up of two layers:

 Skin cancers are generally named after the cells in the skin where they grow.
 There are two main groups of skin cancer:

 Non-melanoma skin cancers

 These are the most common types of skin cancer and include basal cell and squamous cell carcinomas.
 They tend to grow in areas of the body that have been exposed to the sun and are more common in older people.

 Between 2016 - 2018 there were 10,816 non-melanoma skin cancers diagnosed in Ireland.Non-melanoma skin cancer: what you should know